Table of Contents

 Step 3.
 Check Enabled and click Apply and OK buttons to save the changes.

 By the way, you can also adopt a system restore to revert all your computer settings to the latest version.
 But it is not that recommended since it will recover your settings and data to the latest version.
+If you want to perform a system restore, click the following link to learn how to use system restore commands.

 Computers have two modes of operation: user mode and kernel mode.
 Operating systems typically run in kernel mode, which gives the operating system full access to all hardware and causes the machine to execute any instruction it has.
 An unexpected kernel mode trap typically means that the CPU generated a trap and the kernel didn't catch it, which can cause many problems.
 Fortunately, the editors of EaseUS provide you with eight effective solutions after research.
 You can help more users in need by sharing this article.